Winners and Losers of Broncos-Rams Trade Involving Star CB Aqib Talib

 Can Talib rip away Crabtree's chain for a third straight season?
 Will Crabtree even attempt to wear a necklace onto the field after the last two incidents?

 Whatever the case, these two are not fond of one another, and something is bound to happen when they meet yet again.

-In five meetings since his arrival in Oakland, Talib and Co. held Crabtree to 15 receptions for 147 yards and no touchdowns.
+In five meetings since Crabtree's arrival in Oakland, Talib and Co. held him to 15 receptions for 147 yards and no touchdowns.